-The topological obstruction described above also has a direct spatial interpretation.
+We now give the spatial interpretation of the unconditional topological constraint.
 The induced tangent field $u_{c}\left(\sigma\right)=\mathsf{P}_{\sigma}^{\perp} \left(r_{c}-\alpha A r_{c}\right)$ gives the local direction in which the synchronized component first develops on $M$.
-In the language of statistical physics, one may regard $u_{c}$ as the ordered texture selected at onset \cite{SarkarGupte2021PRE,RouzaireLevis2022FrontPhys,Rouzaire2021PRL}.
+In the language of statistical physics, we regard $u_{c}$ as the ordered texture selected at the threshold \cite{SarkarGupte2021PRE,RouzaireLevis2022FrontPhys,Rouzaire2021PRL}.
 An isolated zero of $u_{c}$ is then a topological defect of that texture, and the zero itself is the defect core.
 At such a point, the local ordered direction cannot be extended smoothly, because the critical mode does not select any tangent direction there.

-Assume that all zeros of $u_{c}$ are isolated.
+We assume that all zeros of $u_{c}$ are isolated.
 Then the Poincar\'e-Hopf theorem gives

-where $N_{\mathrm{def}}$ denotes the number of defect cores in the onset texture.
+where $N_{\mathrm{def}}$ denotes the number of defect cores in the critical texture.
 Under the generic nondegeneracy condition stated in Appendix \ref{Appendix-H}, each isolated zero has index $\pm 1$.
 Therefore

-The integer $\operatorname{ind}_{p_{\ell}}\left(u_{c}\right)$ is the topological charge carried by the $\ell$th defect core.
-Eq. (\ref{III-D-EQ001}) states that the net defect charge of the onset texture is fixed by the Euler characteristic of $M$.
+We identify the integer $\operatorname{ind}_{p_{\ell}}\left(u_{c}\right)$ as the topological charge carried by the $\ell$th defect core.
+Eq. (\ref{III-D-EQ001}) states that the net defect charge of the critical texture is fixed by the Euler characteristic of $M$.

-This conclusion sharpens the topological statement beyond the sign of $\Lambda_{3}$.
-A non-zero Euler characteristic does not merely forbid a smooth defect-free onset texture.
+This conclusion is independent of the sign of $\Lambda_{3}$.
+A non-zero Euler characteristic prevents a smooth defect-free critical texture.
 In the generic case, it forces the ordered texture that first appears at threshold to contain at least $\left|\chi\left(M\right)\right|$ simple defect cores.
-The onset pattern therefore carries a finite background topological charge from the start.
+The critical pattern therefore carries a finite background topological charge from the start.

-When $\chi\left(M\right)=0$, topology allows a smooth defect-free onset texture.
-In that sense, topology no longer blocks a continuous branch on defect-counting grounds.
+When $\chi\left(M\right)=0$, topology allows a smooth defect-free critical texture.
+In that sense, the Poincar\'e-Hopf constraint no longer imposes a defect-count constraint.
 If critical defects are present and all of them are simple, then their positive and negative topological charges must balance.
-The onset texture may still contain local defects, but topology does not impose a nonzero background charge.
+The critical texture may still contain local defects, but topology does not impose a nonzero background charge.
 Appendix \ref{Appendix-H} records this counting argument in a precise form.